LaxarJS/laxar/docs/manuals/configuration.md

 Sometimes however, a single setting must be respected across a large number of widgets:
 For example, all widgets should use the same validation trigger (on change vs. on focus-out) to guarantee a consistent user experience.

-In other cases, LaxarJS itself needs to be configured, for example to determine the theme, file listing URIs, available locales and so on.
+In other cases, LaxarJS itself needs to be configured, for example to determine the theme, flow, available locales and so on.
 The _LaxarJS Core_ configuration options are listed below.